Go to Reviews.org US Edition

-If you’re payment details are up to scratch, and you’re logged in with the correct details, try signing out of Binge and back in again.
-If you’re subscription has indeed lapsed, you will need to sign up again, with the same email address, or an alternative email address for another free 2-week trial.
+If your payment details are up to scratch, and you're logged in with the correct details, try signing out of Binge and back in again.
+If your subscription has indeed lapsed, you will need to sign up again, with the same email address, or an alternative email address for another free 2-week trial.

 Regional or VPN issues

-Switch off VPN when tunneling to another country.
+Switch off VPN when tunnelling to another country.